litsnarf/extractResponderHashes/README.md

 #Extract Responder Hashes

-Simple script that extracts hashes from the Responder-Session.log
+Extract hashes from `Responder-Session.log`.
+Select to extract only one hash per user (first occurence) or all the hashes gathered (different HASH_TYPE) per user.

 ##Usage